shinyorg/mediatorsample/README.md

-# End-To-End Shiny Mediator Sample
+# End-To-End Enterprise Shiny Mediator Sample

 This shows a lot of good practices when it comes to constructing .NET MAUI applications.

+By Enterprise, we mean applications written by large teams, often in modules, that also need to cross talk and navigate.
+This sample application shows all of these traits using Shiny.Mediator and Prism.

 ## Shiny Mediator
 * [GitHub](https://github.com/shinyorg/mediator)